aaronbloomfield/ics/uva/index.md

 Lecture progress
 ----------------

+Lecture recordings can be found in the Panopto tool link in the Collab workspace

+- Mon, Sep 2: finished [security mindset](../slides/security-mindset.html), [terminology](../slides/terminology.html) through slide 5.4
-- Fri, Aug 30: the rest of the [course introduction](../slides/introduction.html#/); [security mindset](../slides/security-mindset.html) through the end of the the "how to pick a lock" column
+- Fri, Aug 30: the rest of the [course introduction](../slides/introduction.html#/); [security mindset](../slides/security-mindset.html) through the end of the the "how to pick a lock" column (no lecture recording from this day)
-- Wed, Aug 28: [course introduction](../slides/introduction.html#/) through slide 5.5
+- Wed, Aug 28: [course introduction](../slides/introduction.html#/) through slide 5.5 (no lecture recording from this day)